pieterberg/Smartie-Sorter/documentation/components.md

 ## 2. Manufacturing

-The outlines of the wooden panels and acrylic components have been exported as DXF files and are available in the [dxf_files](../manufacturing/dxf_files) folder.
+The outlines of the wooden panels, supports, acrylic components, and stainless steel components have been exported as DXF files and are available in the [dxf_files](../manufacturing/dxf_files) folder.
+These DXF files can be used for laser cutting the different components out of their respective materials.

-These DXF files can be used for laser cutting the wooden panels and acrylic components out of MDF and clear acrylic, respectively.
+Drawings to facilitate the machining of the angled features for the name sign at the top of the mini arcade game enclosure are available in the [drawings](../manufacturing/drawings) folder.

 ### 2.1.
 Manufacturing Folder Structure